-- 1) Shall schedule and facilitate bi-weekly meetings of the Commission. - 2) Shall maintain awareness of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Shall handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Shall give at least one (1) report to the Senate per quarter regarding the activities of the Commission. - 5) Shall meet with PMH Commission advisor every 2 weeks to discuss progress, updates, and to work on projects to address issues related to mental or physical health locally and in the University of California system. - 6) Shall prepare the Commission's budget for the following year in collaboration with the Financial Coordinator of the Commission. - 7) Shall attend the quarterly A.S Assembly. - 8) In collaboration with the secretary, shall organize one (1) PMH Commission officer retreat per quarter. - 9) Shall facilitate, contact, and coordinate the Student Mental Health Task Force as a way to create a solid base of communication for all mental health organizations and departments on campus.
+- 1) Shall schedule and facilitate bi-weekly meetings of the Commission. - 2) Shall maintain awareness of issues related to mental or physical health locally, nationally, and in the University of California system. - 3) Shall handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Shall give at least one (1) report to the Senate per quarter regarding the activities of the Commission. - 5) Shall meet with PMH Commission advisor every 2 weeks to discuss progress, updates, and to work on projects to address issues related to mental or physical health locally and in the University of California system. - 6) Shall prepare the Commission's budget for the following year in collaboration with the Financial Coordinator of the Commission. - 7) Shall attend the quarterly A.S Assembly.

+- 8) In collaboration with the secretary, shall organize one (1) PMH Commission officer retreat per quarter. - 9) Shall facilitate, contact, and coordinate the Student Mental Health Task Force as a way to create a solid base of communication for all mental health organizations and departments on campus.
 Co-chairs shall host bi-weekly meetings with members and contact any interested parties by Week 3 of Fall Quarter. - a) Some members include but are not limited to Lean On Me, Health & Wellness, Intersectional Feminists, A.S.
-Executive Offices, the Mental Health Peers, and COSWB. - 10) Shall hold a minimum of three (3) office hours per week. - G) Duties of the Financial Coordinator - 1) Shall be responsible for fiscal management of the Public and Mental Health Commission. - 2) Shall oversee all financial expenditures and receive any funding requests of the Public and Mental Health Commission. - 3) Shall provide a weekly report to the committee on all expenditures, starting with week one (1). - a) Reports include: unallocated funds, motions, expenditures, and any other financial matters that pertain to the Committee. - 4) In conjunction with the Chairs, shall prepare the Commission budget for the following year. - 5) Shall hold a minimum of two (2) office hours per week. - 6) Shall inform the groups who are requesting funding of the final amount decided by the commission and aid them throughout the funding process. - H) Duties of the Events and Programs Director - 1) Shall maintain awareness of public and mental Health issues within the On-Campus UCSB community.
+Executive Offices, the Mental Health Peers, and COSWB. - 10) Shall hold a minimum of three (3) office hours per week. - 11) One committee member will be assigned by the chair, or be the chair themselves, to act as the liaison to the Menstrual Health and Equity Coalition in the following ways: - a) To attend meetings scheduled by the A.S.
+COSWB Womxn's Health Coordinator - b) To actively support and advance the mission of MHEC by cultivating the progress of menstrual health product accessibility on campus - c) To report back to their committee on the work of MHEC - G) Duties of the Financial Coordinator - 1) Shall be responsible for fiscal management of the Public and Mental Health Commission. - 2) Shall oversee all financial expenditures and receive any funding requests of the Public and Mental Health Commission. - 3) Shall provide a weekly report to the committee on all expenditures, starting with week one (1). - a) Reports include: unallocated funds, expenditures, and any other financial matters that pertain to the Committee. - 4) In conjunction with the Chairs, shall prepare the Commission budget for the following year. - 5) Shall hold a minimum of two (2) office hours per week. - 6) Shall inform the groups who are requesting funding of the final amount decided by the commission and aid them throughout the funding process. - H) Duties of the Events and Programs Director - 1) Shall maintain awareness of public and mental Health issues within the On-Campus UCSB community, locally, in the University of California system, and nationally. - 2) Shall facilitate discussion with other UCSB students by organizing events on campus and monitoring programs that the commission is hosting. - 3) Shall host two (2) events or programs per quarter. - a) One (1) related to public health issues. - b) One (1) related to mental health issues.